kuringasan/Dotfiles-V3/README.md

  Catppuccin for Rofi: https://github.com/catppuccin/rofi?tab=readme-ov-file (CLI - rofi-theme-selector)

+ Autotiling: pacman -S autotiling (install it from distro's repository)

  ------------If you have any doubts, you can ask me in the "issues" section------------

 ![image](https://github.com/user-attachments/assets/12d9b985-533e-4da2-98fb-9752b3fe09e2)